Kawasaki Heavy Industries: History

 Shōzō Kawasaki, born in 1836, was involved with the marine industry from a young age.
 He was involved with two offshore disasters but accredited his survival to the modernization of the ships.
 This led to the decision to create technological innovations for the Japanese shipping industry.
-In 1878, after struggling to find business, his first order was placed.
+In 1878, he established Kawasaki Tsukiji Shipyard on land borrowed from the government along the Sumidagawa River.
+It was originally founded to construct ocean-going ships.
+The company first struggled to find business until it secured its first order.
 This is marked as the company's start in the industry.
+The shipyard facility is considered the first of its kind in Japan and also marked a major step in the country's direction towards being a shipbuilder.
+After succeeding in his initial venture, Kawasaki formed Kawasaki Hyogo Dockyard, which would later be incorporated in 1896.

 In 1886, Kawasaki moved the business from Tokyo to Hyogo.
 This allowed space for the rise of orders placed to his company and the renaming to Kawasaki Dockyard.
 The new and improved company went public as Kawasaki Dockyard Co., Ltd when the demand for ships rose during the Sino-Japanese War of 1894.
 Kojiro Matsukata was announced as the company's first president.

 After opening a new factory in 1906, Kawasaki began diversifying its products.
 They began to produce parts for the railroad, automotive, and airplane industry by the end of World War 1.
 After the war, along with the Allied arms-limitation agreement in 1912, Kawasaki faced a huge decline in shipbuilding.
 In 1929, the Depression caused a large amount of financial problems with the company.

 During World War 2, Kawasaki was a major builder of combat aircraft like the Ki-61, which killed many Allied aircrew.
 Just afterwards, they adapted air intakes from combat aircraft to high speed motorcycles.
 In 1947, the government introduced a new shipbuilding agenda and gave Kawasaki a rise in profits and helped restore the company.
 The company was able to resume all operations and by the 1950s, Japan was leading as the world's largest shipbuilder.

 By the late 1960s into the 1970s Kawasaki had begun to withdraw from the shipbuilding industry and diversified its company, producing motorcycles, jet skis, bridges, tunnel-boring machines, and aircraft.
 They also supplied technologically advanced railroad cars to the New York subway system.

 In 1995, Kawasaki Heavy Industries came to an agreement with China to produce the largest containerships ever.
 This led to the company announcing higher than expected profits in 1996.
 However, shortly after the profits, the company saw a long decline in business forcing them to find a solution.

 With the company seeing continuous losses into the 21st century, it formed a joint venture with Ishikawajima-Harima Heavy Industries Co.
 However, by the end of 2001, the agreement was terminated.
 In the following years, Kawasaki Heavy Industries Co. have seen a fluctuation of profits and losses.